adjust/ios_sdk/README.md

 [AdjustIo trackRevenue:1.0];
 ```

-The parameter is supposed to be in Cents and will get rounded to one decimal point.
+The parameter is supposed to be in cents and will get rounded to one decimal point.
 If you want to differentiate between different kinds of revenue you can get different Event Tokens for each kind.
-Again, you need to create those Event Tokens in your dashboard at [adjust.io][].
+Again, you need to create those Event Tokens in your [dashboard].
 In that case you would make a call like this:

 ```objc
 [AdjustIo trackRevenue:1.0 forEvent:@"abc123"];
 ```

-You can also register a callback URL again and provide a dictionary of named parameters, just like it worked with normal events.
+Again, you can register a callback and provide a dictionary of named parameters, just like it worked with normal events.

 ```objc
 NSMutableDictionary *parameters = [NSMutableDictionary dictionary];